swocicki22/CSE310/Kotlin/readme.md

 # Future Work/Improvements

 - I don't think i was ever able to reach 21 after around 50 attempts so maybe some changes to make the game easier to win.
-- I would like to make the game not so "botty" it seemed lifeless with the dialogue.
+- I would like to make the game not so "botty" it seemed lifeless with the dialogue that I went with.